 During your first meeting with your social worker, you will receive a huge bundle of forms to fill out.
 Included in this stack of stuff will be the I-600A and I-600 forms from the USCIS (formerly known as the BCIS, which was formerly known as the INS), forms for personal and financial disclosures, and fingerprint cards.
 Try not to be overwhelmed!
 My first reaction to seeing this mountain of paperwork was to stuff it all back in the envelope it came in and ignore it for a week– a bad idea, since no one was going to come in and fill out those papers for me.
 There are lots of forms to complete (and some of them seem redundant!), but you can do it.
 Take a nice, deep breath and go forward one step at a time.
 Remember that this path will lead to your child!

-Ask your social worker to go through everything with you and explain the purpose of each and every form.
+Ask your social worker to go through everything with you and explain the purpose of every form.
 Bring a notebook along to your meetings with the social worker so you can take notes.
 Your social worker will even help you complete the more confusing forms.

 Below are lists of the documents you will need to gather so your social worker can complete your home study.